Red list: What the ban on six Southern African countries means for travellers

 People arriving at London Heathrow on Friday morning are the lucky ones.

-Virgin Atlantic flight VS450 from Johannesburg is first in at 6.47am.
-It will be followed by British Airways flights BA56 from Johannesburg (due in at 7.34am) and BA44 from Cape Town (due 10 minutes later, at 7.44am).
+Virgin Atlantic flight VS450 from Johannesburg landed just after 6.30am, followed within the next hour by British Airways flights BA56 from Johannesburg and BA44 from Cape Town.
 As South Africa will not be on the red list by then, the passengers face no restrictions.

+Scheduled and private passenger planes travelling from any of the six countries are banned from arriving in the UK from 12 noon on Friday until 4am Sunday.

-Flights due to arrive on Saturday morning have been cancelled.
+In practice, this simply means Friday’s flights from South Africa to London Heathrow have all been grounded on UK government orders.
+It follows that arrivals due on Saturday morning have been cancelled.

 Anyone desperate to return from South Africa and avoid hotel quarantine could try to find space on Ethiopian Airlines via Addis Ababa or Kenya Airways via Nairobi on Friday.

-On arrival they will need to go into home self-isolation for 10 days and take multiple tests, but compared with the alternative it is not so bad.
+On arrival they will need to go into home self-isolation for 10 days and take multiple tests, but compared with the alternative it is cheaper and more agreeable.

-Scheduled and private passenger planes travelling from any of the six countries will be banned from arriving in the UK from 12 noon on Friday until 4am Sunday.

-In practice, this simply means Friday’s flights from South Africa to London Heathrow have all been grounded on UK government orders.
-Cargo flights can continue.

 Why the flight ban?